Helping you Prepare for Life.

 Throughout the year, we offer events on a wide range of financial literacy topics.
 Some events are in person and some are virtual, but all are geared toward helping you understand, manage, and move forward with your financial life.

-- Financial Aid 201 - A session delivered in the fall of your first year which provides an overview of all things Financial Aid.
+- First-Year Finance - A session delivered in the fall of your first year which provides an overview of all things Financial Aid.
 We also cover credit, budgeting, and the various financial literacy programs that we have available.
 Take advantage of this wonderful opportunity to ask questions and learn more about Harvard’s generous financial aid offerings.

 - Money Management 201 – You’re getting ready to graduate and you have borrowed to help cover the cost of education.
 Is your financial health in order?
 Join us at one of our Spring semester sessions where we explain debt, loan repayment, and a host of other financial literacy topics.
 Regardless of whether you’re joining the work force, taking time off to travel, or prepping for grad school, these sessions are invaluable as you start your life post-Harvard.

 - University Efforts - In June 2011 the Directors of Financial Aid at each Harvard School as well as the University Financial Aid Liason’s Office decided to work on Financial Literacy as a University wide endeavor.
-That year they formed the Financial Fitness Committee.
+One result of this collaboration was a university resource on financial wellness.